 Northern Arizona University, Bachelor of Arts in Spanish

-As a professor, I teach introductory to advanced level undergraduate courses that integrate language, culture, literature, and film.
 My approach to teaching always emphasizes critical thinking, interdisciplinarity, and active learning.
-In my Spanish language courses, I strive to enliven the language through culturally rich content and encourage students to study abroad by sharing my own experiences traveling and researching in Spain, Chile, Ecuador, Guatemala, Mexico, the Dominican Republic, France and Italy.
-At all levels, I aim to challenge students to grapple with their assumptions and to gain depth of cultural and historical knowledge through the study of language, literature and film.
+In my Spanish language courses, I strive to enliven the language through culturally rich content and encourage students to study abroad by sharing my own experiences traveling and researching in Spain, Chile, Cuba, Ecuador, Guatemala, Mexico, Costa Rica, the Dominican Republic, France and Italy.
+At all levels, I aim to challenge students to question their assumptions and to gain depth of cultural and historical knowledge through the study of language, literature and film.

 20th – 21st Century Spanish and Latin American Literature and Cinema